 How Foreclosure Works in California

 You do not need to necessarily worry about foreclosure if you miss a mortgage payment or two.
 Though you may be charged a late penalty or some other fee, lenders in California cannot initiate foreclosure proceedings until at least 120 days have passed from the date you first missed a payment.

 If you are dealing with other financial difficulties, however, it may be difficult to catch up.
+In those circumstances a California foreclosure may be your best option.
 Fortunately, you will have ample time to proactively prepare for the possibility of foreclosure.